niyanchun/es-benchmark/README.md

     -bulkSize
       how many request in one bulk
       Default: 500
+    -f
+      read data from file and send it as message, if not null, -message will be ignored
     -hosts
       host1,host2,host3,...(not include port, port is 9200, and cannot change for now!!!)